DayBright-David/A-Novel-Engine-for-Brain-computer-Interface/README.md

  Ref: https://github.com/sccn/labstreaminglayer

 ### 2. The primary execution thread and other auxiliary thread
-Discuss: What is the primary execution thread and the auxiliary thread?
+Discuss: What are the primary execution thread and the auxiliary thread in our engine?

 ## Installation